Cemetery Rules and Regulations

 Are pictures allowed on a headstone?

-NOTE: Ceramic orders can take up to 8 weeks for production.
+NOTE: Ceramic orders usually take 4 weeks to produce.

 Are there specific shapes or sizes required?

 Honor Life can add an Etched or Ceramic picture to your order.
 We carry a large selection of sizes and shapes in both Color and Black and White.